KruttikaBhat/KruttikaBhat/README.md

 ### Hello!
 Welcome to my Github profile.
-I'm Kruttika Bhat, an aspiring cognitive scientist.
+I'm an aspiring cognitive neuroscientist.
 Still a newbie but hoping to get there one day.
-Currently I'm pursuing an M. Tech. in Computer Engineering.
+Currently I'm a project intern in the Cognition Lab, IISc Bangalore.

 ## Reach me on
 - <a href="https://www.linkedin.com/in/kruttika-bhat/">LinkedIn</a>